rkrv/pingpong/README.md

 Contribute
 ----------

-Contributions are welcome in the form of feature suggestions and development, bug reporting and fixing, testing, documentation writing and, giving high-fives to the creator [Mindaugas Bujanauskas](http://www.twitter.com/rkrv).
+Contributions are welcome in the form of feature suggestions and development, bug reporting and fixing, testing, documentation writing and, giving high-fives to the [author](http://www.twitter.com/rkrv).
 List of [all contributors](https://github.com/rkrv/pingpong/contributors) can be found here.

 If you develop new code or fix current issues, remember to write tests and documentation.
 We use [Jasmine](http://pivotal.github.com/jasmine/) for testing and document code with [Docco](http://jashkenas.github.com/docco/).